AdobeDocs/workfront.en/help/workfront-proof/wp-billingsettings/manage-your-billing/choose-payment-method-in-wp.md

 description: The following payment options are available:
 ---

-# Choosing Your Payment Method in `Workfront Proof`
+# Choosing Your Payment Method in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Understanding payment options